There are a number of festivals, holidays and other events celebrated in Zurich each year.

 |December||-3/27||3/37||74/2.9||Not the best period to go|

-Zurich International Airport is located about 13 kilometres (8 miles) north of the city centre.
+The Zurich International Airport is located in Kloten, about 13 kilometres (8 miles) north of Zurich's city centre.

 Zurich has a very extensive network of buses, with 32 routes criss-crossing the city.
 A single ticket costs CHF 2.60 and is valid for 30 minutes.